Swarup-Ingale/system-security-labs-and-notes/linux_at_its_peak/file_descriptors/wild_directories.md

-# Name
-Directory Lockout Bypass via Symlink and Relative Path Flaw
+# Directory Lockout Bypass via Symlink and Relative Path Flaw

 # Concept
 When I analyzed the script, I immediately noticed its aggressive approach to locking down the file system.
 It takes an absolute path (`DEST`), creates it, and then loops through every single directory in that path, changing its ownership to `root:root` and its permissions to `000`.
 It also explicitly checks if any directory fragment is a symlink and exits if it finds one.